litestar-org/litestar/docs/usage/2-route-handlers/2_websocket_route_handlers.md

     await socket.close()
 ```

-The `websocket` decorator is also an aliased class, in this case - of the `WebsocketRouteHandler`.
-Thus. you can write
+The`websocket` decorator is an alias of the class `starlite.handlers.websocket.WebsocketRouteHandler`.
+Thus, the below
-the above like so:
+code is equivalent to the one above:

 ```python
 from starlite import WebSocket, WebsocketRouteHandler